CornellDataScience/compilAR/README.md

 ### GPU binding

 Each MPI process binds to its GPU via the `LOCAL_RANK` environment variable (set by `mpirun`, `torchrun`, or SLURM).
 Without it, the process falls back to `myRank % cudaDeviceCount`.
 For accurate straggler behavior, the process assigned rank N-1 must be bound to the physically slow GPU. `launch.sh` handles this automatically by parsing the smoketester's output and constructing the correct mapping.

+## Portability and Known Assumptions

+Beyond the build-time flags covered in the usage section, the runtime code and launch harness make a few assumptions worth flagging before you run on a new cluster:

+- **`launch.sh` assumes all N GPUs are on one node.** The smoketester is a single Python process that enumerates visible GPUs via `torch.cuda.device_count()`, so it can only rank GPUs on the node it runs on.
+For multi-node runs you need to either (a) extend the smoketester to aggregate timings from a per-node launcher, or (b) fall back to manual `LOCAL_RANK` assignment with a known straggler GPU.
+- **Open MPI is assumed by `launch.sh`.** The `-x RANK_TO_GPU` flag on the final `mpirun` line is Open MPI syntax.
+For MPICH, replace with `-env RANK_TO_GPU "$RANK_TO_GPU"` or `-envall`. `rank_wrapper.sh` already handles rank detection across Open MPI / MPICH / SLURM.
+- **Data type is hardcoded to `float32`.** `constructNCCL` emits `ncclFloat` calls and the template allocates `float*` buffers.
+To support fp16 / bf16, both the template (`ncclHalf` / `ncclBfloat16`, `__half*` / `__nv_bfloat16*`) and the generator would need to accept a dtype parameter.
+- **Buffer size must be divisible by `(N-1) * sizeof(float)`.** The template computes `chunkSize = size / (numRanks - 1)` without checking the remainder.
+Passing an odd buffer size silently truncates.
+Stick to powers of 2 in bytes for predictable behavior.
+- **Straggler is always rank N-1.** This is baked into the generated code. `launch.sh` maps the physical straggler GPU to rank N-1 at launch time, but if you need the straggler to be a different logical rank (e.g., for testing), you'd need to regenerate the schedule.
+- **Correctness check assumes the built-in fill pattern.** The `kExpectedSum = 6.0f` verification only holds when the straggler fills its whole buffer with `3.0f` and each non-straggler fills only its own chunk.
+If you wire up real input data, remove or replace that check at the bottom of `main()` in the template.
+- **Clock-based straggler delay is calibrated to device 0.** `calculate_sleep_cycles` queries `cudaDevAttrClockRate` on device 0, so on clusters with heterogeneous GPU clocks the simulated delay will not match wall-clock ms on other devices.
+Doesn't affect correctness, just the meaning of `sleep_ms`.

+If your setup violates any of these, the code will mostly still run — it just won't do what you expect.
+The build-time footguns (wrong `-arch`, missing NCCL paths) fail loudly with nvcc errors; the runtime ones (dtype, fill pattern) fail silently.

 ## Acknowledgements